LeeAnnEditor/o365hq/blog/9 easy and smart ways to enhance your security with Microsoft 365 Business.md

 ### Intune

-Microsoft developed Intune, a tool that helps an organization reach outside of its perimeter, managing and controling both Microsoft and non-Microsoft devices.
+Microsoft developed Intune, a tool that helps an organization reach outside of its perimeter, managing and controlling both Microsoft and non-Microsoft devices.
 It's compatible with the most common devices and apps in the marketplace, so the employees' mobility grows considerably.
 The best thing about Intune is that with such a great